rmky/UI5Facade/Docs/developer_docs/routing.md

 ## Views

 Once the app is loaded, the regular UI5 router is used to pull in the actual content.
-Since the internal routing in UI5 works via view names, these are gereated in such a way, that view requests result in an API call to the UI5 template.
+Since the internal routing in UI5 works via view names, these are gereated in such a way, that view requests result in an API call to the UI5 facade.

 ### Page views